biletboh/shkola/README.md

-# The Ukrainian Saterday School in Warshaw
+# The Ukrainian Saturday School in Warshaw

-This repository contains the source for a website of The Ukrainian Saterday School in Warshaw.
-It contains a blog and information about teachers developed with Django.
+This repository contains the source for a website of The Ukrainian Saterday School in Warshaw developed with Django + Bootstrap, Sass, and some JS.
+It contains a blog and an information page about teachers.

 ## The website
 https://uaszkolawaw.pl/